-The immediate context of the application site comprises predominantly residential uses to the north and east, together with agricultural land to the west (which will be the subject of a related application - see above) and the Manchester to Glossop/Hadfield railway line to the south which provides a local commuter service.
+The immediate context of the application site comprises predominantly residential uses to the north and east with the Manchester to Glossop/Hadfield railway line to the south which provides a local commuter service.
 The nearest train station is approximately one mile away at Dinting which connects to Glossop and Hadfield.

-Vehicular access to the outline application site can be gained from two points along Glossop Road (A626).
-The main vehicular access originally served the warehouse and was designed to accommodate commercial vehicles.
-The second vehicular access is to the east of the application site, is a smaller more restricted access located between the Bluebell Pub and local hairdressers.
+Vehicular access to the application site can be gained from one point along Glossop Road (A626).
+It is proposed that there will be one main vehicular access for the application site and the outline / reserved matters site combined, which will replace and be further to the west of the access point that originally served the warehouse and was designed to accommodate commercial vehicles.
+This application also allows for one smaller access point to service four dwellings at the western end of the site.